Opening a Great Commission Donor Advised Fund

 - Are there any types of grants that Cru Foundation cannot make?

 - Yes.
 We cannot make grants to organizations whose beliefs or activities conflict with the goals, objectives, statement of faith, or religious mission of Cru.
 We cannot make grants to private foundations or to individuals.
 Grants cannot be made to political candidates or parties.
 They cannot be used for any personal benefit such as tuition, dues, membership fees or for any goods/services purchased at a charitable auction.
-Please inquire with our team if you’re unsure about a grant that you might recommend.
+Please refer to the GCDAF Program Guidelines or inquire with our team if you’re unsure about a grant that you might recommend.

 - How do I recommend a grant?